Klarna CEO: Embracing "Swedishness" as a Key Asset

 Our employees are spread globally.
 Our banking license is indeed Swedish, but the company is registered in the UK.
 For the owners, it's a non-issue.
 They think it's obvious that we should be listed together with our major competitors on the American market.

-Then I think it's a huge strength that we have so many employees in Sweden and that we have a Swedish DNA in the company culture.
+Then I think it's a huge strength that we have so many employees in Sweden and that we have Swedish DNA in the company culture.
 I think that's an incredible asset.

-Klarna's CEO and co-founder Sebastian Siemiatkowski, 43, was in his 20s when he, as a student at the Stockholm School of Economics – together with Victor Jacobsson and Niklas Adalberth – created what would become the Klarna that was listed on the New York stock exchange this week with a value of over 140 billion kronor.
+The payment company Klarna's CEO and co-founder Sebastian Siemiatkowski, 43, was in his 20s when he, as a student at the Stockholm School of Economics – together with Victor Jacobsson and Niklas Adalberth – created what would become the Klarna that was listed on the New York stock exchange this week with a value of over 140 billion kronor.

 Here are his tips to young entrepreneurs today: